airladon/FigureOne/docs/tutorials/11 - Notifications/README.md

   },
 ]);

-// Subscribe to ball to receive the 'setTransform' notification.
+// Subscribe to ball's 'setTransform' event notification.
 When ball's
-// transform changes, get its new position and update the text. ball.subscriptions.add('setTransform', () => {
+// transform changes, get its new position and update the text. ball.notifications.add('setTransform', () => {
   // Get ball position and round to one decimal place const p = ball.getPosition().round(1);
   // Convert x and y to string with 1 decimal place